Curtis Pritchard: Television

 In June 2019, Pritchard began appearing as a contestant on the fifth series of the ITV2 dating reality series Love Island.
 In July 2019, it was announced that Pritchard, along with his brother AJ, would appear as guest choreographers on the BBC Three reality series RuPaul's Drag Race UK.
 In December 2019 Pritchard appeared alongside his Love Island colleague Tommy Fury in a series called The Boxer and The Ballroom Dancer on ITV2 in which they swapped careers, with Pritchard taking up boxing and Fury trying ballroom dancing.
 2020 saw him appear in BBC One's The Greatest Dancer as a receptionist.
 Later that year, it was announced that he would be starring in Celebs Go Dating: The Mansion.
 In February 2021, it was announced that Pritchard would be making his acting debut in the Channel 4 soap opera Hollyoaks, alongside his brother.
 He portrayed the role of Jacob; their acting abilities were the subject of widespread criticism.
 In February 2023, Pritchard competed on the reality-competition series The Challenge UK.
 In November 2023, Pritchard was a contestant on the first season of Love Island Games.
 In January 2025, Pritchard was announced as a contestant on Love Island: All Stars.
+In March 2026, Pritchard was confirmed as a contestant on season 4 of Celebrity Ex on the Beach.